 Single Lens Mask

 The lens is made up of a single pane lens.
-Not having a frame around the nose can provide a better field of vision, but this mask is not really suitable for those who want a prescription mask
+Not having a frame down the centre can provide a better field of vision.
+A frameless, single lens style of mask is also lightweight and compact.

 Multiple Lens Mask